jetbrains-academy/sql-course/Lesson8/task3/task.md

 of advanced database engines, such as PostgreSQL 14, while for older versions the difference may reach a few orders of magnitude.

 This is by no means to say that common table expressions are inefficient.
-It is just the matter of thinking in SQL, and using optimizer-friendly declarative way of composing queries, rather than thinking in Pascal/C/BASIC style with imperative step-by-step instructions, that create so-called optimization fences.
+They are efficient if a query is written in optimizer-friendly declarative way and processes many tables en masse, rather than being decomposed into "step-by-step instructions".
+Such decompositions may look good to the eyes of programmers who use general purpose procedural, object-oriented and even functional languages, but in fact they create so-called "optimization fences", that is, obstacles which a query optimizer can't easily overcome.